Political campaign strategy

 Kickstarting your political campaign can be one of the most exciting and terrifying things you will ever do.
 At Ecanvasser, we work with people from the campaign’s inception to the victory party after the ballots are counted.
 Some campaigns have short lifespans and others go on for years depending on what you are dealing with.
-Whatever kind of campaign you are planning on running, we have a few milestones that we advise you hit.
+Whatever kind of campaign you are planning, be it digital organizing or relational organizing, we have a few milestones that we advise you hit.
 Follow our timeline below to map your way to success.

 Some of the best advice we ever got was “don’t get into politics for the money” and we couldn’t agree more.
 Money shouldn’t be your goal because, newsflash, politics is bloody expensive.
 Having a healthy budget at the beginning of your planning process will lighten the load somewhat because your life will be all about managing expenses from now on.
 Budget accordingly and organize a fundraising round.
 Open yourself up to donations and research what grants are available to you as a new candidate.

 Depending on the position you are running for, a live register is essential.
 Many people have access to voter files from NationBuilder, state organizations or similar vendors.
 Other times, depending on your party affiliation, some candidates may have built up their own voter files.
 This database is crucial for outreach and relationship building later on and we would advise acquiring one before running.

 First name, surname, address (segmented into house number, street number, town, city, state, area code etc).
 Past voting habits, nearest polling station and other customizable fields.

 The beauty of having a voter management system such as Ecanvasser means that when you upload your voter file onto our system, you get to view all the homes on a map.
 This is made all the easier if you have longitude and latitude fields in your voter fields.## Storing Information